mlflow/mlflow/docs/source/tracking.rst

         --default-artifact-root s3://my-mlflow-bucket/ \
         --host 0.0.0.0

-An MLflow tracking server can also be run as a proxied artifact handler.
+An MLflow Tracking server can also be run as a proxied artifact handler.
 An example configuration for the ``mlflow server`` in this mode is:

 .. code-block:: bash